semgrep/semgrep-docs/docs/glossary.md

 ### Diff-aware scan

+A diff-aware scan is a type of scan that scans changes in files starting from a certain git baseline.
+It is typically performed on feature branches when a pull or merge request is opened.

 See also Full scan.

 ### Full scan

+A full scan scans the entire codebase or git repository in its current state.
+It is typically performed on trunk or mainline branches, such as `master`.
+Semgrep, Inc. recommends scanning on a recurring basis, such as daily or weekly.

 See also Diff-aware scan.

 ### Policy

-[definition]
+A policy in Semgrep Code refers to the set of rules that Semgrep runs and the workflow actions undertaken when a rule from the policy generates a finding.
+A workflow action is an action that is performed by Semgrep when a finding is detected, such as notifying Slack channels or posting a comment in the PR or MR that generated the finding.

 Not to be confused with **policy-as-code**.

 ### Registry (Semgrep Registry)

-A collection of publicly-available SAST rules that you can download from, that can be filtered by language, OWASP bug class, severity, and so on.
-Many of these rules are open source, and you can also check the license of the rule you are using.
+A collection of publicly-available SAST rules that you can download from.
+It can be filtered by language, OWASP bug class, severity, and so on.
+Many of these rules are open source, and you can also view the license of the rule you are using.
 Contributions are welcome.